wrynearson/wrynearson.github.io/src/pages/eo-predictor.md

 ## What can be done

 Incorporating predicted cloud cover is on the top of the backlog.
 Working with users to hear more about their pain points in finding timely Earth observation is also high on the priority list, so that future work could be planned.

+## What I learned

+This has been a very fun project!
+I've learned a lot about satellites, such as:

+1. Orbital physics (which is quite advanced 🤯).

+2. The sensor properties (optical/SAR, resolution, swath width, etc.).

+3. Data repositories and their discoverability and timeliness (the sector is very siloed).